 In wheels or rims, you’ll want to choose the material it is constructed from and your vehicle type.
 The main decision is if you want steel or alloy off-road wheels.
 This decision comes down to performance versus looks for most people.
 Steel wheels are designed to handle intense off-roading, with a tough, durable rim that can withstand constant impacts from heavy loads.
 Alloy wheels are constructed out of lightweight aluminum composite materials, which are easier to customize and design.
 For speed or towing, alloy off-road wheels are your go-to.
 With the ability to be finished and polished, alloy off-road rims have the shine that just looks good on trucks and other vehicles.

 Off-Road Financing offers wheels financing for all of your off-road rim needs.
-We offer free quotes online and 90 day, no interest payment plan for up to 36 months on all the products we offer.
-From lift kits for trucks to bumpers and nerf bars, Off-Road Rim Financing is your off-road shop.
+We offer free quotes online and 90 day, no interest lease-to-own option for up to 36 months on all the products we offer.
+From lift kits for trucks to bumpers and nerf bars, Off-Road Rim Financing is your off-road lease-to-own shop.
 Contact us today to get started!